Rock N’ Roll Diary: December 29

 The Grateful Dead played the Boston Tea Party on this night in 1969.
-They had released two albums that year: Live Dead and which other one?
+The group released two albums that year.
+Which ones?

 Here’s the rest of today’s Rock N’ Roll Diary!

 - Celebrating birthdays: Ray Thomas of The Moody Blues and British pop singer and Mick Jagger’s one time girlfriend Marianne Faithful.